cosmos/cosmos/whitepaper.md

 LRA, however, we require that a light client come online with some regularity, and that the first time they come online they must be particularly careful to authenticate what they hear from the network against trusted sources.
-Of course, this latter requirement can be avoided if they are willing to sync all headers from the genesis block, where the genesis block includes the original validator set, and just like in Bitcoin, must be obtained from a trusted source.
+Of course, this latter requirement is similar to that of Bitcoin, where the protocol and software must also be obtained from a trusted source.

 The above method for prevent LRA is well suited for validators and full nodes of a Tendermint-powered blockchain because these nodes are meant to remain connected to the network.
-The method is also suitable for light clients that can be expected to connect to the network frequently.
+The method is also suitable for light clients that can be expected to sync with the network frequently.
 However, for light clients that are not expected to have frequent access to the internet or the blockchain network, yet another solution can be used to overcome the LRA.
-Non-validator token holders can post their tokens as collateral with a very long unbonding period (e.g. much longer than the unbonding period for validators) and serve light clients with a secondary method of attesting to the validity of current and past block hashes.
+Non-validator token holders can post their tokens as collateral with a very long unbonding period (e.g. much longer than the unbonding period for validators) and serve light clients with a secondary method of attesting to the validity of current and past block-hashes.
 While these tokens do not count toward the security of the blockchain's consensus, they nevertheless can provide strong guarantees for light clients.
-If historical block-hash querying are supported in Ethereum, anyone could bond their tokens in a specially designed smart contract and provide attestation services for pay.
+If historical block-hash querying are supported in Ethereum, anyone could bond their tokens in a specially designed smart contract and provide attestation services for pay, effectively creating a market for light-client LRA security.

 ### Overcoming Forks and Censorship Attacks